My awards for the best sites to give you the best way to learn French online for free!

 Sarah Shackelford is a French teacher in a school called Finneytown in Orlando.
 She has tried to be quite innovative and set up a wiki to teach French to her students and other kids.
 There is quite a variety of exercises with video, audio and French beginner worksheets.

-We say: Précieux !
+We say in French: Précieux !

 The Open Learning Initiative

-The Open Learning Initiative from Carnegie Mellon University has 24 free online courses for independent learners (students at the University have to pay!) including 2 in French based on videos with professional actors set in France and Canada.
+The Open Learning Initiative from Carnegie Mellon University has 24 free French online courses for independent French learners (students at the University have to pay!) including 2 in French based on videos with professional actors set in France and Canada.
 It is a 15 week course with lots of different topics covered.

-We say: Studieux !
+We say in French: Studieux !

-Phonétique is a French site that specializes in improving your accent through phonetic exercises.
+Phonétique is a French learning website that specializes in improving your accent through phonetic exercises.
 Two families, one in Brittany and the other in the United Arab Emirates, have laid out some simple exercises for you to listen to and read the way the word should be pronounced rather than how it actually writes.

-We say: Sans faute !
+We say in French: Sans faute !

 La Chanson en Cours FLE